Iterative, Small-Signal L2 Stability Analysis of Nonlinear Constrained Systems: Main Results

 \begin{pf} This proof parallels that of Theorem\;\ref{thm:hj}.
 The feasibility argument is nearly unchanged, so we focus on showing that \eqref{eq:barrier} with $b_2 > 0$ satisfies Definition\;\ref{def:myBarrier}.

 Since $W$ is CPA, \eqref{eq:barr_Wconstraint} implies \eqref{eq:WposDef}.
 For any $x\in(\hat{\Omega}\backslash\A_1)\degree$, there is a simplex $\sigma_i=\textrm{co}(\{x_{i,j}\}_{j=0}^n)\subseteq\A_1$ satisfying $x=\sum_{j=0}^n\lambda_jx_{i,j}$ for $0\leq\{\lambda_i\}_{i=0}^n\leq1$ and $\sum_{j=0}^n\lambda_j=1$.
 On this simplex, \eqref{eq:barr_NablaConstraint} and \eqref{eq:barr_dw} imply that $\nabla{W}^\intercal{f(x)}\leq\sum_{j=0}^n\lambda_j(\nabla{W}^\intercal f(x)+1_n^\intercal \hat{l}_i \beta_i c_{i,j})$ following arguments similar to those that established a bound on $\nabla{V}^\intercal f(x)$ in Theorem\;\ref{thm:hj}'s proof.
 Moreover, $\nabla{W}^\intercal G(x) u = \nabla{W}^\intercal_i G(x) u$ on $\sigma_i$.
 By H\"{o}lder's inequality $\nabla{W}^\intercal_i G(x) u\leq||\nabla{W}_i||_1||G(x)u||_\infty$.
 Submultiplicativity of norms, \eqref{eq:barr_NablaConstraint}, and the definitions of $\hat{g}_i$ and $\hat{u}$ imply $\nabla{W}^\intercal_i G(x) u\leq 1_n^\intercal\hat{l}_i\hat{g}_i\hat{u}$.
-Adding the two derived inequalities, we have that $D^+W(x)=\nabla{W}^\intercal\dot{x}=D^+_{i,j}W\leq -b_2$, which verifies \eqref{eq:dWdef}. \end{pf}
+Adding the two derived inequalities, we have that $D^+W(x)=\nabla{W}^\intercal\dot{x}\leq D^+_{i,j}W\leq -b_2$, which verifies \eqref{eq:dWdef}. $\blacksquare$ \end{pf}

 Note that even if $b_2>0$ does not exist everywhere in $\mathcal{T}$, there might be a sub-triangulation containing $\A_1$ on which $D^+_{i,j} W$ is negative at all its vertices that are not in $\A_1\degree$.
-The restriction of $W$ to this sub-triangulation can be considered as the sought barrier function, but on the sub-triangulation, rather than $\hat{\Omega}$.
+The restriction of $W$ to this sub-triangulation is a robust barrier function, but on the sub-triangulation, rather than $\hat{\Omega}$.

 Using CPA functions $V$ and $W$, we can state the conditions for small-signal finite-gain $\Ls_2$ stability.